 34.20 (a) Translation at sight from and into French.
 (40% and 60% of paper respectively.)
-The course will include lectures on composition.

-Text-book: Mansion, A Grammar of Present-day French.
+Text-book: Mansion, A Grammar of Present-day French; M. Grevisse, Le Bon usage (Geuthner, 7th ed., 1959).

 34.21 (b) i.
 The origin and general history of the language; history of the vocabulary and elementary semantics; a selection of Old and Middle French texts (50%).
-The course will include lectures on Anthology of Old and Middle French Texts (available in the Department).
+The course will include lectures on an Anthology of Old and Middle French Texts (available in the Department).

-Text-books recommended: Ewert, The French Language (Faber); Dauzat, Etapes de la langue française; Dauzat, Précis d'histoire de la langue et du vocabulaire français; E. Faral, Petite grammaire de l'ancien français (Hachette).
+Text-books recommended: Ewert, The French Language (Faber); Dauzat, Etapes de la langue française; Wartburg, Evolution et structure de la langue française (Francke); E. Faral, Petite grammaire de l'ancien français (Hachette).